Imran4424/iOS-InterviewQuestions/Swift.md

 Using `DispatchWorkItem` offers several advantages over standard "fire-and-forget" closures:

+- **Task Cancellation**: We can explicitly cancel a work item using `.cancel()`.
+If the item has not yet started, the queue will skip its execution.

 ### What is a barrier block?
 Explain `.barrier` on concurrent queues.

 ### What is a race condition?
 How to avoid it with GCD?